paulgoleary/milagro-crypto-js/README.md

 ## Description

-*AMCJL - Apache Milagro Crypto JavaScript Library*
+*MCJS - Milagro Crypto JavaScript*

-AMCJL is a standards compliant JavaScript cryptographic library with no external dependencies except for the random seed source, specifically designed to support the Internet of Things (IoT).
+MCJS is a standards compliant JavaScript cryptographic library with no external dependencies except for the random seed source.

-AMCJL contains the *JavaScript* code of [AMCL](https://github.com/miracl/amcl).
+MCJS is a refact of the *JavaScript* code of [AMCL](https://github.com/miracl/amcl).
 For a detailed explanation about this library please read: [doc/AMCL.pdf](doc/AMCL.pdf).
+For info about the refactoring process contact support@miracl.com.

 NOTE: This product includes software developed at *[The Apache Software Foundation](http://www.apache.org/)*.